 - During the trial period, riders are expected to observe the same processes as a regular member.
 Please see the Rider Resources section for further details on the Code of Conduct and Session Rules.
 As a reminder, to reiterate, you will be asked to leave the club if you do not abide by these.

 Step 4: Making the Most of Your Membership

 Membership runs from January to December.
-The fees for 2017 will be announced in due course and upon membership interest.
 Once a rider has signed up as a Member, you are issued with a membership number, a passport, and will start to enjoy various additional member only benefits, including progression through the development programme, claiming of race expenses, receipt of the club newsletter, as well as a chance to join the British Cycling for free.
-Additionally, once you are a member, if any of your siblings want to join the club, they do not have to go on the waiting list if you are one already!

 After completion of the induction, and subsequently taking up Slipstreamers membership, new riders will progress through the development programme at a pace to suit the individual.
 Please do look around our site and familiarise yourself with the aims and demands of Slipstreamers membership.